Early diagnosis means earlier treatment and better outcomes.

 Distorted or Blurred Vision?
 Have a family history of serious eye diseases?

-Schedule an eye exam at Memorial Eye Center - Westchase in Houston.
+Schedule an eye exam at Memorial Eye Center - Westchase in Westside.
 Early diagnosis and treatment can help preserve eye health and prevent vision loss.

 Meet our Eye Doctors